KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PersonalConfig by CFenner](https://github.com/CFenner/MMM-PersonalConfig-Template)

-1. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `sync-from-template.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-PersonalConfig.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-PersonalConfig.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `config.js.sample`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `config.js.sample`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `custom.css.sample`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `custom.css.sample`: Replace it with `MagicMirror²`.

 ## [MMM-PetFinder by mykle1](https://github.com/mykle1/MMM-PetFinder)